Kuweires Military Aviation Institute

 Kuweires Military Aviation Institute (الكلية الجوية العسكرية في كويرس) is an airbase and military aviation institute in Aleppo Governorate, Syria.
 It is situated some 30 km east of the city of Aleppo, to the northeast of Kuweires Sharqi village, between As-Safira in the West and Dayr Hafir in the East.

 The base was constructed with Polish support in the late 1960s as the primary base of the Syrian air force academy.
 The base is home to the Military Aviation Institute (originally opened in Damascus in 1947) of the Syrian Arab Air Force since 1980.
-The Military Aviation Institute was renovated between 2017–2021 and reopened in 2021.
+The Military Aviation Institute was renovated between 2017 and 2021.
+Institute was reopened in 2021.

 Siege during the Syrian civil war

-Kuweires Airbase was defended mostly by cadets when it fell under siege by rebels in 2013.
+Kuweires Airbase was defended mostly by cadets when it fell under siege by Syrian rebels in 2013.
 Rebel forces surrounded Kuweiris for more than a year but did not overrun it.
-As rebel infighting with ISIS intensified, ISIS took control of the siege around late 2013.
+As rebel infighting intensified causing their positions to collapse, ISIS took control of the siege around late 2013.
 ISIS besieged the airbase for two years, deploying heavy weapons and armoured vehicles like suicide tank VBIEDs.
 ISIS negotiators called up officers on the phone and urged them to surrender and shelled the base with leaflets promising safe passage, but no one defected.
 Twice ISIS breached the perimeter of the airbase, even reaching as far as the hardened aircraft shelters where the defenders lived, but could not capture it.

-Colonel Suheil al-Hassan and his Tiger Forces finally broke the siege on November 10, 2015, as part of the Kuweires offensive.
+Colonel Suhayl al-Hasan and his Tiger Forces finally broke the siege on 10 November 2015, as part of the Kuweires offensive.
 Only 300 of 1,100 soldiers survived the siege.

 The Syrian government repaired the base immediately after lifting the siege, deploying a squadron of Aero L-39 Albatros fighter-bombers together with a Buk M1 surface-to-air missile system, operated by a combined Russian and Syrian crew, to defend the base.

+On 25 July 2024, GUR forces attacked Russian forces at the Kuweires airbase in Syria, destroying an Electronic Warfare station.
+Later that year, on 30 November, the Syrian National Army secured the airbase during the Operation Dawn of Freedom.